decodingahmed/copilot-product-owner/README.md

 ## 🚀 Quick Start

+### 1. Switch to ProductOwner Chat Mode
+In GitHub Copilot Chat, switch to the **ProductOwner** chat mode to activate the AI Product Owner assistant.

+**How to switch:**
+- Click the chat mode selector in Copilot Chat
+- Select **"ProductOwner"** from the available modes
+- The mode indicator will show you're in ProductOwner mode

-### 1. Present Your Idea
+### 2. Present Your Idea
-Simply start talking to GitHub Copilot about your product idea:
+Simply start talking to the ProductOwner about your product idea:

 ```
 "I want to build a task management app"